brakmic/BiB/README.md

 `npm run build:prod`

-to create a new productive build under the dist folder.
-Afterwards, copy the contents of this folder to a directory inside the root of your preferred web server.
+to create a new productive build in **dist** folder.
+Afterwards, copy the contents to your preferred web server.

 In either case your application will need a proper backend that has to be run with: